Enneagram Type 2 Leader

 Service-Oriented Leadership

 ⚠️ The drive to help can sometimes be rooted in a deeper need to feel needed or indispensable.
-Twos may unconsciously operate from a “give to get” mindset, offering support in hopes of receiving appreciation, recognition, or care in return.
+Twos may unconsciously operate from a “give to get” mindset, offering support, not out of malicious intent, but in hopes of receiving appreciation, recognition, or care in return.
 When this isn’t reciprocated, they may feel resentful or unappreciated.
 Their help can also feel intrusive if it’s not requested, which can lead to unintended tension in relationships.
-Additionally, their focus on others can lead them to neglect their own needs, and they may struggle to respect boundaries, both theirs and others’.
+Additionally, their focus on others can lead them to neglect their own needs, and they may inadvertently overstep or struggle to respect boundaries, both their own and those of others.

 Emotional Intelligence

 ✔️ Twos are highly attuned to the emotions of others.
 They can quickly sense what others are feeling and respond with empathy, warmth, and care.
-Their relational presence helps others feel seen, supported, and valued.
+Their relational presence creates a safe and inclusive environment, helping others feel seen, supported, and valued.
 Twos are also highly attuned to the emotional currents in a room.
-They’re able to sense whether morale is high or something feels off, and often take it upon themselves to uplift the energy and keep things positive.
+They’re able to sense whether morale is high or something feels off, and often proactively take it upon themselves to uplift the energy and keep things positive.

 ⚠️ While Twos are skilled at sensing others' feelings, they often struggle to recognize or express their own, particularly emotions like anger, resentment, or sadness.
-They may suppress vulnerability, fearing it could be seen as “too much” or threaten connection.
-Over time, this resentment can bubble up, leading to emotional exhaustion, outbursts of anger, or burnout.
-Twos may also feel overly responsible for maintaining a positive group dynamic, which can lead them to avoid or override necessary tension, conflict, or negative emotions.
+They may suppress their own vulnerability, fearing it could be seen as “too much” or threaten connection.
+Over time, this suppressed resentment can bubble up, leading to emotional exhaustion, outbursts of anger, or burnout.
+Twos may also feel overly responsible for maintaining a positive group dynamic, which can lead them to avoid or override necessary tension, conflict, or difficult conversations.

 Empowering Others